DataSpott/sgt_analysis/README.md

 * start each block after the preceding, following the instrcutions given at the site

 ### Using *SGT_Analyser* in the terminal
+For the use of *SGT_Analyser* in your terminal there are two options:

+1. Setup on your own system:
 * clone this git-repository to your computer using the command
 ```bash
 git clone https://github.com/DataSpott/SGT-Analysis.git